howard-university-web-services/Howard-Automation-Library/README.md

 - Run `sh ~/Sites/_hal/drupal/acquia/update_via_drush.sh`, choose environments, and enter drush command when prompted: `user:cancel first.last`.

 This will block the user account and reassign all content to the anonymous user.

-## Roadmap

-### All Howard D8 acquia codebases

-- Run composer add on all local codebases. "add the seckit module on all local D8 codebases" **In Progress**
-- Commit and push to DEV for all local codebases
-- Deploy to prod for all codebases
-- You may choose either hud8 or academicdepartments Prod Environment.